 Well J. Cole is my favorite new artist out right now, for multiple reasons.
 First of all, dude has bars for days.
 Second of all, when I was looking at the back of his Friday Night Lights mixtape I noticed that he produces too.
 I gravitate to that because I rap and produce also.
 He is definitely my favorite out.
 Also, I really like Theophilus London's style and sound.
 Really different and unique.
 I also have been paying attention to everybody on the XXL Freshmen list.

 With artists out now, I'd love to do a track with me on the first verse, Bruno Mars on the chorus, J. Cole on the second verse, and Busta Rhymes on the third verse.
 Oh, and Kanye produced the track.
 Ha.
 That would be crazy.
-If the dream collaboration included artist who are no longer alive, I'd definitely include Bob Marley and Biggie on that list.

 I think my best performance was probably at the Sundance Film Festival this past January in Utah.
 My hypeman B-Smooth had the crowd so pumped; it was crazy.
 It was at the Fender Lodge and there were celebrities like 50 Cent, James Franco, Terrell Owens, Tommy Lee, and more in attendance.
 A close second, though, was my first show at the legendary spot in Detroit – The Shelter.
 I just felt like my stage presence was on point that day.